Frequently Asked Questions about SCATS

 SCATS participants and their parents are asked to sign a code of conduct that states that the camper will abide by the rules of the camp and by the standards of conduct set forth by their teachers.
 It also stipulates conditions for use of the Internet.
 The code of conduct also states that campers may not leave campus unless a parent/guardian has made prior written arrangements.
 Finally, it emphasizes the severe consequences — being sent home without refund of registration fee — if a camper is found with tobacco products, illegal drugs, or alcohol or if a camper endangers his or her own health or welfare or that of others.
 This code of conduct exists to ensure a safe and enjoyable experience for all.

 How much spending money should campers bring?

-Please schedule your flight to arrive at the Nashville, TN, Airport on June 10 between 12:00 p.m. and 3:00 p.m.
+Please schedule your camper's flight to arrive at the Nashville, TN, airport on the first day of camp between 12 p.m. and 3 p.m.
 (CDT).
-On June 22, please schedule your return flight to leave from the Nashville, TN, Airport between 3:30 p.m. and 5:30 p.m.
-There will be a $100 charge ($50 each way) for transportation by chartered bus or van to and from the Nashville Airport.
-Payment for airport transportation will be due by May 15.
+On the last day of camp, please schedule your return flight to leave from the Nashville, TN, airport between 1 p.m. and 3 p.m.
+(CDT).
+There will be a $200 charge ($100 each way) for transportation by chartered bus or van to and from the Nashville airport.

 If your airport arrival and departure times do not fit our guidelines, we can arrange transportation with an airport limousine service.
-The cost will be $100.00 each way.
+The cost will be $100 each way.

 How can campers receive communication?

-The Center for Gifted Studies
+c/o The Center for Gifted Studies, SCATS

 Western Kentucky University